8 min read

 Spider Strategy

 The stockpile in Spider works differently too.
-You can only deal from it when every column has at least one card.
-This creates pressure to keep columns populated, even with bad placements, just so you can access fresh cards.
+You can only deal when every tableau column is occupied, so board management affects when you can see the next row of cards.

 ♠ ♥ ♦ ♣